IBM-Cloud/docs/services/mobileaccess/facebook-auth-ios.md

 	**Swift**

-	The {{site.data.keyword.amashort}} Client SDK is implemented using Objective-C, therefore you might need to add a bridging header to your swift project.
+	The {{site.data.keyword.amashort}} client SDK is implemented using Objective-C, therefore you might need to add a bridging header to your swift project.

 	1. Right-click your project in Xcode and select **New File...**
 	* In the **iOS Source** category, pick `Header file`